Calvary Baptist Church

 Measures to Protect Participants from Sexual Abuse

-Calvary Baptist Church’s position on this state of affairs is one shared by scores of other faithful Christians who both devastated and dismayed that so many have been hurt, and that so many in positions of leadership have acted with such gross negligence, recklessness, and foolishness.
+Calvary Baptist Church's position is one shared by scores of other faithful Christians who are both devastated and dismayed that so many have been hurt and that so many in leadership positions have acted with such gross negligence, recklessness, and foolishness.
 Ours is a church that has openly discussed this issue and is a church that takes this issue very seriously.
-To that end, this document is intended to provide a summary of the mindset, expectations, and procedures in place at Calvary to protect its members and participants from harm.
+This document summarizes the mindset, expectations, and procedures in place at Calvary to protect its members and participants from harm.

 A Mindset of Accountability

 No one is beyond accountability at Calvary.
 Newcomer or old-timer, Lead Pastor, or first-time guest.
 Elder, deacon, teacher, big tither, popular or unknown, there are none of us beyond the reach of legal and community scrutiny as we endeavor to minister with integrity in Jesus' name.